New Zealand Māori women's rugby league team

 New Zealand Māori women’s rugby league team, also known as Wahine Toa, is a rugby league representative side made up of New Zealand Māori players.
 The side represents the New Zealand Māori Rugby league.
 The team has competed in international competition, including Test Matches and the 2003 World Cup.

 Since 2018 the team has competed in an annual All Stars match, against the Australian Indigenous women’s rugby league team.

+Coaches

+Missing matches are 2002, 2006, and 2009.